Incremental Computation: What Is the Essence?

-Interestingly, incremental computation and partial evaluation were related physically in 1993, at the 20th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL), as two tutorials with those names, even with articles in the proceedings~\cite{RamRep93,consel1993tutorial}.
-I think it was the first time that POPL had any tutorials and many years before it had any again.
+Interestingly, incremental computation and partial evaluation were related physically in 1993, at the 20th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL), as two invited tutorials with those names, even with articles in the proceedings~\cite{RamRep93,consel1993tutorial}.
+To the best of my knowledge, it was the first time that POPL had any tutorials and many years before it had any again.

-It is also interesting that the earliest work I could find that proposes a general form of partial evaluation calls it``incremental computer'' and ``incremental computation''~\cite{Lombardi:Raphael:64,Lombardi:67}, although ``partial evaluation'' is also mentioned for one case.
-On the other hand, the earliest work I could find on a form of incremental computation in database by monitoring changes and avoiding recomputation calls it ``partial evaluation''~\cite{buneman1979efficiently}, and no ``incremental'' or ``propagation'' was mentioned.
+It is also interesting that the earliest work I could find that proposes a general form of partial evaluation calls it ``incremental computer'' and ``incremental computation''~\cite{Lombardi:Raphael:64,Lombardi:67}, although ``partial evaluation'' is also mentioned for one case.
+On the other hand, the earliest work I could find on a form of incremental computation in databases by monitoring changes and avoiding recomputation calls it ``partial evaluation''~\cite{buneman1979efficiently}, and no ``incremental'' or ``propagation'' was mentioned.

-There are actually interesting exact relationships between incremental computation and partial evaluation, going both ways; \begin{itemize}
+There are actually interesting exact relationships between incremental computation and partial evaluation, going both ways. \begin{itemize}

 \item On the one hand, partial evaluation can be viewed as a special case of incremental computation.

 Consider any program \p{f} whose input has two parts \m{(x_1,x_2)}.
 Define \m{\oplus} as: \m{(x_1,x_2) \oplus y = (x_1,y)} Then an incremental program will aim to reuse computed values on the \m{x_1} part of the input as much as possible and thus compute with the new parameter \m{y} as the changed part more efficiently.
 This is exactly what partial evaluation aims to do.